asuleigh/NoteTaker/README.md

 # [Note Taker](https://asuleigh.github.io/NoteTaker/)
 An application that can be used to write, save, and delete notes.
-This application will use an express backend and save and retrieve note data from a JSON file.
+This application uses an express backend to save and retrieve note data from a JSON file.

 ### Links
 [Note Taker](https://asuleigh.github.io/NoteTaker/)